Healthy and sustainable diets

 Our progress and highlights

-sales tonnage from Healthy and Better for you products
+sales tonnage from Non-HFSS products

 Case study